Zoe Hilton

 Role at Cawthron

-Working with a range of industry and academic collaborators, Zoë brings her experience in ecological physiology, biochemistry and evolutionary biology to support research on shellfish selective breeding, bioenergetics and productivity, shellfish health and resilience, broodstock conditioning, larval production, cryopreservation, and ecotoxicology.
-She is also a member of Cawthron’s Sustainability Taskforce.
+Working with a range of academic and industry collaborators, Zoë brings her experience in ecological physiology, biochemistry and evolutionary biology to support integrative research on fish and shellfish selective breeding, bioenergetics and efficiency, and improving shellfish health by reducing disease and increasing resilience.
+She is on the leadership team of the Shellfish Aquaculture Research Platform (ShARP) and has a strong interest in supporting shellfish aquaculture and sustainable food production systems.

 Technical skills, experience and interests